lbaw-admin/lbaw-develop/README.md

     docker login

-Once your docker is able to communicate with the docker hub using your credentials configure the `upload_image.sh` script with your username and group's identification as well.
+Once your docker is able to communicate with the docker hub using your credentials, configure the `upload_image.sh` script with your username and the image name.
 Example configuration:

-    DOCKER_USERNAME=johndoe # Replace by your docker hub username IMAGE_NAME=lbaw17GG # Replace by your lbaw group name
+    DOCKER_USERNAME=johndoe # Replace by your docker hub username IMAGE_NAME=lbaw18GG     # Replace by your lbaw group name

 Afterwards, you can build and upload the docker image by executing that script from the project root:

     ./upload_image.sh

-You can test the locally by running:
+You can test the image locally by running:

     docker run -it -p 8000:80 -e DB_DATABASE=<your db username> -e DB_USERNAME=<your db username> -e DB_PASSWORD=<your db password> <DOCKER_USERNAME>/<IMAGE NAME>